lizzybrooks/python-possible/3-hello-Python.md

 ## Basics

 1. To start, cd to the folder where you have your virtual environment, and activate it:
+This makes sure that you're running the version of python that you've created for this project.
 ```
 your_env\Scripts\activate
 ```